faryabib/faryabib.github.io/index.md

 ![enhancer in cancer](assets/Faryabi_HiChIP.png){:height="200%" width="200%"}

 We are a computational biology lab with focus on cancer epigenomics.
 Our research spans the areas of cancer biology, computational biology and machine learning.
-The overarching goal of our lab is to explore how oncogenic cell signaling pathways dysregulate enhancers' landscape of a tumor and understand their function in cancer.
+The overarching goal of our lab is to explore how oncogenic cell receptors signaling dysregulate regulome and connectome of tumors and understand their consequences in tumor development and maintenance.

-The lab is specifically interested in lymphoma and leukemia which are the cancers of hematopoietic system.
-In addition to genetic alterations, abnormalities at epigenetic levels may give rise to these malignancies.
-We use genomics to identify the genetic variations in these tumor types and further elucidate how these genetic events alter a tumor's epigenome using population and single-cell epigenomics techniques.
-Our lab combines various established data-rich assays with novel technologies such as [HiChIP](https://www.nature.com/nmeth/journal/v13/n11/full/nmeth.3999.html) and [10X Genomics](https://www.10xgenomics.com/single-cell/) to elucidate the mechanisms of regulome and connectome dysregulation in tumors at bulk and single cell levels.
+The lab is specifically interested in cancer types with frequent mutations in Notch receptor families.
+We use combination of wet and dry techniques to understand how oncogenic Notch drives regulatory program in these tumors.
+Our lab benefits from combination of various established data-rich assays with novel technologies such as [HiChIP](https://www.nature.com/nmeth/journal/v13/n11/full/nmeth.3999.html) and [10X Genomics](https://www.10xgenomics.com/single-cell/) to elucidate the mechanisms of regulome and connectome dysregulation in Notch-driven tumors at both population and single cell levels.

 <strong><span style="background-color:rgb(230, 230, 255)">We are always looking for passionate individuals who are interested in investigating cancer epigenomics using combination of experimental and computational approaches.</span><strong>